Science Library

 Wildlife Stewardship on Tribal Lands: the first comprehensive resource dedicated to the voices and expertise of Native scholars and wildlife professionals

-Book by one hundred Native scholars, wildlife managers, legal experts, and conservationists from dozens of tribes
+Book by a hundred Native scholars, wildlife managers, legal experts, and conservationists from dozens of tribes

 Defines Traditional Ecological Knowledge.
 Proposes methods of communication between the Indigenous communities and Western resource managers.
 Develops cultural anthropology curriculum for youth ethnobotanists.